skeldoy/noiseremoval/README.md

 **Tracker**: A very basic resnet tracker for doing bounding boxes on interesting stuff in the images.

+**AutoRegressor**: Train on training data and generate synthetic data using autoregressor.

 ## Caveats:
 Note that this is just example code and needs a lot of adaptation for them to work on your datasets.